MultiplEYE-COST/wg1-experiment-implementation/README.md

 The experiment can be run in dummy mode which means that can be run without an actual eye-tracker.
 If you'd like to run it, make sure you have completed the above steps, and you have your conda environment activated.

-To be sure that you are running the dummy version, check the following things:
+To be sure that you are running the dummy version, activate the environment:

 ```bash
 conda activate multipleye3.9